 Audits then occur either by mail or in meetings at taxpayers’ places of business.
 They can be unpleasant and are sometimes unavoidable.
-Donald Duncan, founder of Chicago-based D3 Financial Counselors, says certain red flags are sure to draw scrutiny.
-Some are easy to sidestep—unreported income, for example.
+Certain red flags are sure to draw scrutiny and some are easy to sidestep—unreported income, for example.
 Others, such as high income, can’t be helped.

 Unreported income is perhaps the easiest-to-avoid red flag and, by the same token, the easiest to overlook.
 Any institution that distributes an individual’s income will report it to the IRS, and the more income sources you have, the greater the difficulty in keeping track.

 Old brokerage accounts are commonly overlooked, as are Form 1099s and distributions from a college savings account to pay tuition.

 - The IRS will typically receive a copy of all the tax forms that you do, including distributed income.

 - The IRS will match the reported items to a person’s return.
 If they see something missing, they will automatically conduct at least a letter audit.

 The Foreign Account Tax Compliance Act has strict reporting requirements for foreign bank accounts.

 - The law requires overseas banks to identify American asset holders and provide information to the IRS.

 - Individuals must report foreign assets worth at least $50,000 on the new Form 8938.